 Wage and Hour considerations

 When it comes to wage and hour considerations, things can get tricky in any job.
 In remote job scenarios, this concern can get even more amplified.
-The violation of the wage and hour laws is often not intentional but the consequences can be big for the employer as it is one of the most basic rights for the employees and they can sue their employer for any related violations.
+The violation of the wage and hour laws is often not intentional.
+Still, the consequences can be big for the employer as it is one of the most basic rights for the employees, and they can sue their employer for any related violations.
 This is where an employment lawyer will come in very useful for those who do end up pursuing this as a legal matter, especially if they feel like this has been done with malicious intent.

 Even when the employees are working from their own homes, they are still expected to comply with laws, regulations, and policies that concern the company they are working from.
 Employees can also be terminated if they aren’t able to match the required standards given by the organization.

-The information also helps in the investigation in case of a complaint from the employees’ sides.
+The information also helps in the investigation in case of a complaint from the employees’ side.
 The procedure of the investigation is supposed to be documented as well.

 Different states, different rules